CatUnderTheLeaf/catundertheleaf.github.io/_posts/2024-06-13-gyl-streamlit-app.md

 ## MVP

-The idea was to make a Minimal Viable Product - a simple WebApp where user can take/upload photo and recieve haircut recommendations.
+The idea was to make a Minimal Viable Product - a simple WebApp where user can take/upload photo and receive haircut recommendations.
 To make such a product I had to search for a solution that meets my requirements:
 - fast to make a working app
 - zero cost
 - easy to deploy and maintain